Blue Jays' Roberto Osuna: Nails down 20th save

 Osuna struck out two over a scoreless inning Tuesday against the Yankees to earn his 20th save of the year.

 A slow start to 2017 (three blown saves in his first four chances) pushed Osuna off the list of elite closers, but he's reestablished himself by converting 19 straight opportunities.
-His 20 saves are fourth-best in the league, and the 22-year-old's 46:3 K:BB over 33 innings illustrates his overwhelming dominance.
+His 20 saves rank fourth in the league, and the 22-year-old's 46:3 K:BB over 33 innings illustrates his overwhelming dominance.
 Simply put, Osuna is a phenomenal closer option across all fantasy formats.

 More News